druidfi/guidelines/README.md

 ## Software

+### OSX/macOS

-When getting a new computer, you can use [druid-toolbelt](https://github.com/druidfi/druid-toolbelt) on OSX/macOS to install most common tools:
+When getting a new computer, you can use [druid-toolbelt](https://github.com/druidfi/druid-toolbelt) to install most common tools:

 ```
 $ sh -c "$(curl -fsSL https://github.com/druidfi/druid-toolbelt/raw/master/install.sh)"